-- Activate/deactivate the RAM test when the device is being started. - Activate/deactivate the option of changing to the system monitor during the system startup. - Specify how the device behaves in the case of a detected error.
+- Activate/deactivate the RAM self-test the device performs during system startup. - Activate/deactivate the option of changing to the system monitor during the system startup. - Specify how the device behaves in the case of a detected error.

 If the device does not detect any readable configuration profile when restarting, then the following settings block your access to the device permanently.